Arthika/REST-API-Java/README.md

 * authentication

 ### Pre-requisites:
-Users will need to install a Java Development Kit and set it up so they are able to compile and execute using 'javac' and 'java' from a terminal window.
+You need to install a Java Development Kit and set it up so they are able to compile and execute using 'javac' and 'java' from a terminal window.

 ### How to: